Print

 Examination

-Exam prerequisites:
+Exam prerequisites

 Tools allowed:

-The student is allowed to bring their notes to the oral exam, but these must be placed on the table during the examination.
+The student is allowed to bring their notes to the oral exam, but these must be placed on the table during the exam.
 During the presentation, the student is allowed to consult their notes if they need to, but excessive use of the notes will count negatively towards the grade.
 During the discussion that follows the presentation, the student is not allowed to consult their notes.

 Re-exam: